Click here to watch the most recent Service Academy Information Session with Congresswoman Stephanie Murphy

 Candidates for a service academy nomination need to be aware that each academy has specific deadlines which must be met if an application is to be successful.
 Please be sure to visit the academy websites for specific information regarding deadlines and other application requirements.
 An active application with the academy is required to interview for a nomination.

 If you are interested in pursuing my nomination to one of the service academies, please fill out the application at the bottom of the page and carefully read the eligibility requirements and deadlines below.
 You will receive further instructions from my office.
 Please note that I can only consider applications from Florida’s Seventh District.

-- President Donald Trump, who nominates children of career military personnel; deceased or disabled veterans; military or civilian personnel in missing status; and Medal of Honor recipients;
+- President Joseph Biden, who nominates children of career military personnel; deceased or disabled veterans; military or civilian personnel in missing status; and Medal of Honor recipients;

-- Vice President Mike Pence, who nominates five individuals from across the United States per year; and
+- Vice President Kamala Harris, who nominates five individuals from across the United States per year; and

 - The Secretary of the Army, Navy, or Air Force, who nominate members of regular military, reserve components, and participants in ROTC programs.